liuly0322/aplayer-ts/README.md

 > Wow, such a lovely HTML5 music player

-TypeScript interface and ESM export for [APlayer](https://github.com/MoePlayer/APlayer/).
-30% smaller than `APlayer.min.js` with Rollup.
+Fully ESM version of [APlayer](https://github.com/MoePlayer/APlayer/) with TypeScript support.
+Generated bundle is 30% smaller than `APlayer.min.js` with Rollup.

 ## Why this

 See this [blog post](https://blog.liuly.moe/posts/tree-shaking).

 1. TypeScript
-2. ESM export (APlayer only exports its minified version built by Webpack, which is not friendly to custom code optimization)
+2. ESM (APlayer only exports `APlayer.min.js`, which is not friendly to code optimization)

 APlayer relies on Webpack to import svg and art-template files.
 This package has already transformed these files into JavaScript code (see [utils](./utils)), so you don't need to worry about the compatibility of your bundler.